MicrosoftDocs/well-architected/well-architected/security/monitor-tools.md

 The *data classification* process categorizes data by sensitivity and business impact in order to identify risks.
 When data is classified, you can manage it in ways that protect sensitive or important data from theft or loss.

 With proper *file protection*, you can analyze data flows to gain insight into your business, detect risky behaviors and take corrective measures, track access to documents, and more.
 The protection technology in AIP uses encryption, identity, and authorization policies.
-Protection stays with the documents and emails, independently of the location, regardless of whether they are inside or outside your organization, networks, file servers, and applications
+Protection stays with the documents and emails, independently of the location, regardless of whether they're inside or outside your organization, networks, file servers, and applications

 [Azure Information Protection (AIP)](/azure/information-protection/what-is-information-protection) is part of Microsoft Information Protection (MIP) solution, and extends the labeling and classification functionality provided by Microsoft 365.
 For more information, see [this article about classification](/microsoft-365/compliance/data-classification-overview).